Skip to main content

 Do you need phosphorus for new sod?+

 Usually less than the bag suggests.
-Phosphorus is essential to plants, but most established soils already test adequate-to-high in it, so adding more often does nothing for the lawn.
+Phosphorus is essential to plants, but most established lawns already test adequate-to-high in it, so adding more often does nothing for the lawn.
 A soil test should make the call, and on typical Northeast soil it usually shows you don't need a high-phosphorus starter.

 Is a high-phosphorus starter fertilizer good for new sod?+

 Only when a soil test shows the soil is genuinely low in phosphorus.
-On most established Northeast soils the extra phosphorus is unnecessary, can suppress the mycorrhizae new roots rely on, and is often restricted by law on established lawns.
+On most established Northeast lawns the extra phosphorus is unnecessary, can suppress the mycorrhizae new roots rely on, and is often restricted by law on established lawns.

 When is phosphorus actually worth applying to new sod?+